MakeSchool-Tutorials/Makestagram-Swift-Part2/P23-Error-Handling/content.md

 In this step you've learned how to capture errors in your app.
 You should respond to all errors - at minimum with a generic response that logs the error to some analytics platforms and informs the user that an error occurred.

-For individual core features you should think about common error cases and write custom error handling code to recover from these errors as gracefully as possible.
+For individual core features, you should think about common error cases and write custom error handling code to recover from these errors as gracefully as possible.

 The core features of the app are complete!
-The remainder of this tutorial will focus on polishing the UI of _Makestagram_.
+The remainder of this tutorial will focus on polishing the UI of **Makestagram**.